adrian-griffin/go-tools/procli/README.md

-# go-tools
+# procli

-A collection of Go tools that I have created for my own functionality.
-All can be used with, at most, a mediocre amount of Go experience and adjustment.

-### Procli

-Procli is a Debian/Ubuntu machine CLI provisioning tool that installs some of the most basic QoL changes, packages, and tools that I prefer to have on most of my machines.
+Procli is a Debian/Ubuntu machine CLI provisioning tool that installs some of the most basic packages, QoL changes, and tools that I prefer to have on most of my machines.

+Procli is by default configured to download the following linux packages, OhMyZsh custom plugins, and extra repositories for tools.
+This can be adjusted with some mediocre knowledge of Go.

 Linux packages installed:
 - `Zsh`